Murray Local Land Services, $80,218

 Like other systems in the Murrumbidgee catchment, the hydrology of the Billabong-Yanco creek has changed immensely due to water extraction and regulation.
 While the delivery of environmental water to help maintain and improve the water-dependent creek and wetland communities has been an objective for the Commonwealth Environmental Water Office, very limited information on the biota of the system is available to guide such actions.

-This ILWS project provides baseline knowledge on a range of floodplain wetland characteristics with important implications for natural resource management of the system.
+This ILWS project provided baseline knowledge on a range of floodplain wetland characteristics with important implications for natural resource management of the system.
 Fifteen wetlands were selected across the system for their high conservation value.
 For each wetland:

 Photo Dr Amelia Walcott taking soil samples